Cheap Great Barrier Reef Budget Tour – A True Cairns Icon!

 - 15:30 – Depart the Great Barrier Reef

-- 17:30 – Approximate Arrival time at Cairns Marina
+- 17:30 – Approximate Arrival time at Cairns Marin

 - Dive Guide for a guided tour around the reef.
-Scuba dive with a buddy or pay for a guided scuba dive with one of our wonderful crew.
-Travelling alone?
+Scuba dive with a buddy or pay for a guided scuba dive with one of our excellent crew.
+Are you travelling alone?
 The Compass Cruises team will happily organise a buddy for you on the day if you wish to dive without a guide.

 - Glass Bottom Boat Tour (weather permitting)